marcoslashpro/error-assistant/README.md

 ## P.S.
 Please always have a `.gitignore` file, or a lot of useless files will be uploaded to the vector store.
-When cloning the repo, you'll also import the `.gitignore`.
-In case that you want to have your own(as you should) make sure to add `dirSnapshot.p` to it, so that you will not upload to the VectorStore the directory snaposhots.
+To create your own(as you should) make sure to add `dirSnapshot.p` to it, so that you will not upload to the VectorStore the directory snapshots.
-To create your own, a minimal one would be:
+A minimal one would be:

 ```
 # Byte-compiled / optimized / DLL files